DARPA-ASKEM/terarium-docs/docs/config-and-intervention/validate-model-configuration.md

 ??? list "Configure the run settings"

     1. Select a **Preset**, Fast or Precise, to balance between run time and precision in parameter space and prediction error
     2. Select the **Parameters of interest**.
-Model checks applied on parameters that are not selected will be ignored.
+Model checks applied on parameters that are not selected are ignored.

         ???+ note

             You can only select parameters that are represented by a uniform distribution.
-Parameters with constant values cannot be selected.
+Parameters with constant values can't be selected.

     3. Choose the **Start** and **End time**.